kemchurch/IFDE_spectral_methods/JDDE-2020/README.md

 - zip file monodromy_2020.zip : convenient download folder containing all necessary MATLAB function files needed to complete computer-assisted proofs from the paper or monodromy operator discretization.

 (not so) Current development:
-- optimize by using multidimensional arrays for inputs (and subsequent processing) rather than cell arrays
+- optimize via multidimensional arrays for inputs (and subsequent processing) rather than cell arrays
 - vectorize some loops

 -----